dougeby/IntuneDocs/intune/device-restrictions-ios.md

   - iOS 11.0 and later

 - **Personal Hotspot**: **Block** turns off the personal hotspot on the users' device with every device sync.
 This setting might not be compatible with some carriers. **Not configured** (default) keeps the personal hotspot configuration as the default set by the user.
+- **User modification of Personal Hotspot (supervised only)**: When set to **Block**, the user can't change the personal hotspot setting. **Not configured** (default) allows end users to enable or disable their Personal Hotspot.

+  This feature applies to:
+  - iOS 12.2 and later

 - **Join Wi-Fi networks only using configuration profiles (supervised only)**: **Require** forces the device to use only Wi-Fi networks set up through Intune configuration profiles. **Not configured** (default) allows the device to use other Wi-Fi networks.
 - **Cellular usage rules (managed apps only)**: Define the data types that managed apps can use when on cellular networks.
 Your options:
   - **Block use of cellular data**: Block using cellular data for **All managed apps** or **Choose specific apps**.